 Corporate Donations in Q3, 2018 doubled compared to Q3 of the previous year.
-This is according to the latest data from the Quarterly Fundraising Monitor, suggesting that organisations are availing of more CSR projects along with a heavier emphasis on charity partnerships.
+This is according to the latest data from the Quarterly Fundraising Monitor, (note the Monitor is now called The Irish Giving Index) suggesting that organisations are availing of more CSR projects along with a heavier emphasis on charity partnerships.

 Meanwhile Fundraised Income also grew considerably in Q3 of 2018, with sector-wide growth of 12%.
 The Social Services and Health subsectors saw the biggest individual rises in fundraised Income with 40% and 20% increases respectively.
 International organisations, however, saw the biggest decline with a 26% decrease in Fundraised Income.

 Interestingly, the cost to raise a single euro is currently 31c which may suggest that organisations were investing heavily in 2018 with the expectation of seeing bigger returns in 2019.

 The Quarterly Fundraising Monitor, a participation service offered by 2into3, allows not-for-profit organisations a way of benchmarking their fundraising performance against relevant subsectors.